Drek282/PsychoStats/README.md

 This version has been tested on PHP 7.4.11 and MariaDB 10.3.24 but it should work on any version of PHP and MySQL from 5.3.0 and 4.1.13, respectively, up to PHP 7.x.x.  ***This version of PsychoStats is not yet compatible with PHP 8.x.x.***

+Note that as of the release of version 3.2.7b on June 4, 2021, and specifically the change before that when the character encoding for the database was updated, if you do not drop and recreate your database, certain functionality will break.
+You are strongly advised not to run the new web front end on an old database created before those changes were implemented.

 This version was created without any input from Stormtrooper.
 The only objective was to get a pretty terrific piece of old software working again.
 I am Drek, the author of the updates.
 I am not a coder.
 I know enough about scripting to have managed most of the fixes without too much trouble.
 However, I can make no guaratees about security or best practices.
 Use this software at your own risk.

 All of the versions on this repository should be considered beta software as at this time I simply do not have the capacity or the access to game servers to thoroughly test releases.
 I know that prior to 2010 PsychoStats was tested on thousands of websites with logs from thousands of game servers.
 The base PsychoStats code should be robust and stable, and as stated, the changes I have made have been relatively minor, so it stands to reason that the code is still robust and stable, but again, I can make no guarantees.